-Justice that links development and human rights to achieve a humancentred approach to addressing climate change, safeguarding the rights of the most vulnerable people and sharing the burdens and benefits of climate change and its impacts equitably and fairly.
-This definition builds upon the one used by the Mary Robinson Foundation - Climate Justice (MRFCJ, 2018).
+Justice that links development and human rights to achieve a human-centred approach to addressing climate change, safeguarding the rights of the most vulnerable people and sharing the burdens and benefits of climate change and its impacts equitably and fairly.
+This definitions builds upon the one used by the Mary Robinson Foundation - Climate Justice.